top of page

 Overview

 This youth-led session brings lived experience and practical insight to the forefront of preventive mental health.
-Through storytelling, interactive activities, and an open Q&A, Youth Advisory Group members share what helps and what gets in the way of early support for young people in schools, communities, and digital environments.
+Through storytelling, interactive activities, and an open Q&A, Prevention United's Youth Ambassadors' Group and Reach Out's Youth Advocates members share what helps and what gets in the way of early support for young people in schools, communities, and digital environments.
 Participants will explore future-focused advocacy grounded in real experiences, including the impacts of AI, social media, and educational transitions.
 The session invites leaders, practitioners, and stakeholders to collaborate with young people toward stronger prevention awareness, responsive school systems, and sustained partnership in shaping the future of mental wellbeing in Australia.

 Target Audience